Education & FAQs

 Frequently asked questions about Not Anymore - Sexual Misconduct Training for students:

 The training is an online Sexual Misconduct Awareness and Prevention Training module.
-Cal State East Bay has procured Vector Solutions Student Success learning management system: Newly admitted freshmen and transfers will be assigned modules found in their student learning portals.
-Returning students will be assigned a training module also found in their student training portal.
-Additional training is available in the portal and marked as "optional"
+Newly admitted freshmen and transfers will be assigned modules found on CSU Learn and links will be sent to them via their university email.
+Returning students will be assigned training via email.
+Additional training is available in the portal and marked as "optional."

 Yes, all Cal State University East Bay students, whether they are taking OPEN UNIVERSITY, continuing education, or courses leading to baccalaureate, master’s, or doctoral degrees are required to take this sexual misconduct awareness and prevention training.